ksingh25/webserial/README.md

 After that the web page can be accessed though the IP address and port number (default is 8000).
 For example on you PC it would be http://127.0.0.1:8000

+Note that the webpage only shows the last 1000 lines.